inoerp/inoERP/README.md

 Why inoERP
 ------------

-The ideas behind inoERP is to provide a dynamic pull based system where the demand /supply changes frequently and traditional planning systems
+The idea behind inoERP is to provide a dynamic pull based system where the demand /supply changes frequently and traditional planning systems
 (such as MRP or Kanban) are incompetent to provide a good inventory turn.

 What is Dynamic pull System